-To start off I have the inside of a florist tape roll which is approximately 2”/5 cm in diameter and four pieces of aluminum foil approximately 4”/10cm square.
+To start, I have the inside of a florist tape roll, which is approximately 2”/5 cm in diameter, and four pieces of aluminum foil approximately 4”/10cm square.
 Refer to Video at 03:06

-For the third former I am going to start off making it exactly the same way but once I’ve smoothed it in I’m going to turn it upside down and gently smooth it out the other way.
-After removing the tape roll I have been left with a former with an indented center and a groove around the outer edge.
+I will start off making it the same way for the third former, but once I’ve smoothed it in, I’m going to turn it upside down and gently smooth it out the other way.
+After removing the tape roll, I have been left with a former with an indented center and a groove around the outer edge.
 Refer to Video at 03:54

 Making the Petals

-You could make this rose in a smaller size or a larger size if you have the cutters.
-However, while you are learning how to make them then this is an ideal size because if you make them bigger they are quite heavy.
+You could make this rose in a smaller or larger size if you have the cutters.
+However, while you are learning how to make them, this is an ideal size because if you make them bigger they are quite heavy.
 Practice by making a smaller size as it’s better to start with one you can easily manage.
 Refer to video at 04:42

-I need to roll out my gumpaste so I’m dusting my board and rolling pin with cornflour first.
-It’s a little warm today so I expect to use a little more cornflour than I normally use.
-I will be careful not to use too much or I will dry the paste out and it will be difficult to use.
+I need to roll out my gumpaste, so I’m dusting my board and rolling pin with cornflour first.
+It’s a little warm today, so I expect to use a little more cornflour than I normally use.
+I will be careful not to use too much, or I will dry the paste out, and it won’t be easy to use.

-I’m going to roll out the paste fairly thin but not too thinly because I need to be able to shape the petals and thin the edges with my tools.
+I will roll out the paste fairly thin but not too thinly because I need to shape the petals and thin the edges with my tools.

 Now I’ve rolled it to the even thickness I require.
-With experience, you will be able to tell if there are any spots on the paste that are thicker than others.
+With experience, you will tell if there are any spots on the paste that are thicker than others.

-It’s essential that you use that because if you cut a number of petals your fingers will get quite sore from cutting them.
+You should use that if you cut multiple petals, or your fingers will get quite sore from cutting them.
 Refer to video at 06:51

-After I cut the petal I make sure I remove any excess gumpaste from the edge of the cutter and I want two of the larger size petals.
-Place the cut petals under the cling film/plastic wrap until I need them so they don’t dry out.
+After I cut the petal, I make sure I remove any excess gumpaste from the cutter’s edge, and I want two of the larger size petals.
+Place the cut petals under the cling film/plastic wrap until I need the,m, so they don’t dry out.

 Now I am cutting one petal with the smaller petal and then tightly wrapping any surplus gumpaste to use for another flower.
 I need just one petal of the smaller size.

-For the next part, I’m going to use the end of a fine paintbrush or you can use a cocktail stick.
-If you use a cocktail stick and it feels rough then sand it gently with fine sandpaper until it’s smooth.
+For the next part, I’m going to use the end of a fine paintbrush, or you can use a cocktail stick.
+If you use a cocktail stick and it feels rough, sand it gently with fine sandpaper until it’s smooth.

-Once I have fluted each segment of the petal I am placing it on my hand (or you can use a foam pad if you prefer) and smoothing out the center with my ball tool to give it a slight hollow.
+Once I have fluted each petal segment, I am placing it on my hand (or you can use a foam pad if you prefer) and smoothing out the center with my ball tool to give it a slight hollow.
 Refer to Video at 09:23

 Then remembering I’ve got quite a big stamen, I’m making a hole with a cocktail stick that will be big enough for it to go right through.
 Refer to video at 09:43

-I’m using a tray that’s used to hold eggs in a refrigerator as a former.
-Each segment of the tray is 1¾“/4½ cm across so if you don’t have anything like that then you could find something around that size and make a former with foil as I showed you.
+I’m using a tray used to hold eggs in a refrigerator as a former.
+Each segment of the tray is 1¾“/4½ cm across, so if you don’t have anything like that, then you could find something around that size and make a former with foil, as I showed you.
 Refer to Video at 10:00

-The first inner petal needs to be closed up more than the outer petals so for the size of the flower, this former is perfect.
+The first inner petal needs to be closed up more than the outer petals, so this former is perfect for the size of the flower.

-Now I’m working on one of the two larger petals in exactly the same as the first petal.
-Cutting down slightly between each segment of the petal, rolling the end of my paintbrush around each part and hollowing out the middle with my ball tool.
+Now I’m working on one of the two larger petals the same as the first petal.
+Cutting down slightly between each segment of the petal, rolling the end of my paintbrush around each part, and hollowing out the middle with my ball tool.
 Then making a hole in the center to take the stamens.

 Then I am putting that petal into the former that is just hollowed out in the same way as the smaller petal.
 Refer to Video at 11:31

-The other large petal is made just the same as the previous one up to hollowing out the center and the base of the petal segments with my ball tool then I’m turning it over and using my ball tool I’m just hollowing out the center of the petal.
+The other large petal is made just the same as the previous one up to hollowing out the center and the base of the petal segments with my ball tool; then I’m turning it over and using my ball tool, just hollowing out the center of the petal.
 Refer to Video at 12:50

-I made the odd-shaped former because once I have placed the petal into it I am bending the petals down over the rim.
+I made the odd-shaped former because I am bending the petals down over the rim once I have placed the petal into it.
 Refer to Video at 13:10

-The reason why I use formers and don’t assemble the flowers as I make the petals is because I want them to stay in shape while they dry slightly.
-I don’t want them to be too dry or they will not fit together properly.
+I use formers and don’t assemble the flowers as I make the petals because I want them to stay in shape while they dry slightly.
+I don’t want them to be too dry, or they will not fit together properly.

 The next stage of making this rose is to mount the petals onto the center.
-I’m using glue to assemble the parts together.
-If you are making a much larger flower you may find that you will need something a bit more substantial like Royal icing to hold them together.
+I’m using glue to assemble the parts.
+If you make a much larger flower, you may find that you will need something a bit more substantial like Royal icing to hold them together.

-Next, take the large petal that is curved upwards and paint a little glue around the center and then pass the stamen wire through the hole and bring the petal up to meet the smaller one and make sure they are stuck together without altering their shape.
+Next, take the large petal that is curved upwards, paint a little glue around the center, pass the stamen wire through the hole, and bring the petal up to meet the smaller one and make sure they are stuck together without altering their shape.
 Refer to Video at 14:33

-Finally, take the third, downward curving petal, paint the center of the petal with glue and thread the stamens through the center hole.
-Making sure I have it the right way up and the edges are curving downwards then press the petals gently together to make sure they stick to each other.
+Finally, take the third downward curving petal, paint the pedal’s center with glue and thread the stamens through the center hole.
+Making sure I have it the right way up, and the edges are curving downwards, press the petals gently together to make sure they stick to each other.
 Refer to video at 16:07

-You will see when you mount them together why it was necessary to put a hole into the middle that is big enough to pass the stamen wire through because if you had to force it through the petals would break.
+When you mount them together, you will see why it was necessary to put a hole into the middle that is big enough to pass the stamen wire through because if you had to force it through, the petals would break.

 Making the Buds

-If you watched the Wild Rose Video you will have seen me make this bud but in case you haven’t seen it, I will show you again.
+If you watched the Wild Rose Video, you would have seen me make this, bud, but in case you haven’t seen it, I will show you again.

-Now I’m working it with my fingers to improve the ‘D’ shape further but leaving a ridge on the flat side of the ‘D’ that will form the same base I would have if I were using a cone center.
+Now I’m working it with my fingers to improve the ‘D’ shape further but leaving a ridge on the ‘D’ flat side that will form the same base I would have if I were using a cone center.
 Refer to video at 17:32

 Then lay it on my hand, and I’m going to smooth the outside edge of the ‘D’ so it’s very thin and slightly wavy.
 Refer to Video at 17:44

-I didn’t want the ridge to be too thick because I’m rolling it to form the base for the rosebud.
+I didn’t want the ridge to be too thick because I’m rolling it to form the rosebud base.

-I’m making a hook at the end of a 24g green wire, then spreading a little glue along the ridge and slightly up each side of the ‘D’, then placing the wire hook on one end of the ridge and rolling the gumpaste around the wire.
+I’m making a hook at the end of a 24g green wire, then spreading a little glue along the ridge and slightly up each side of the ‘D,’ then placing the wire hook on one end of the ridge, rolling the gumpaste around the wire.
 Refer to Video at 18:00